Yespo-CDP/yespo-shopify/README.md

 #### Logging & Status Tracking

 - `totalCount` – total number of customers from Shopify
-- `skippedCount` – customers that were already up-to-date
+- `skippedCount` – customers that were already up-to-date (not displayed in the UI)
 - `syncedCount` – customers sent to Yespo
 - `failedCount` – customers rejected by Yespo

 Final synchronization status:
 - `COMPLETE` → all customers processed successfully
-- `ERROR` → failure occurred during sync
+- `ERROR` → if a network failure or any unknown error occurs during the synchronization process

 ---